agriculture-capstone/agriboard/README.md

 `npm run test`

-This will run both the unit tests, and the end to end tests.
+This will run both the unit tests, and the integration tests.
 Keep in mind testing will fail if any of the tests do not adhere to the styleguide

 To only run the unit tests, run:

 `npm run test:unit:single`

-And likewise to run only the e2e tests:
+And likewise to run only the integration tests:

-`npm run test:e2e:single`
+`npm run test:inte:single`

 If you want to rebuild the tests on changes, instead run:

-`npm run test:unit` and `npm run test:e2e`
+`npm run test:unit` and `npm run test:inte`

 ## Typescript